The Stigma of Mental Health Disorders: Dispelling the Myths and Learning the Facts

 Fact: Behavior problems can be symptoms of emotional, behavioral, or mental problems, rather than merely attention-seeking devices.
 These children can succeed in school with appropriate understanding, attention, and mental health services.

-Get involved with fighting the stigma of mental illness
+Get involved with fighting the stigma of mental health disorders

 Be a stigma buster.
-If you, a family member, friend, co-worker, or some other acquaintance is currently in the throes of a mental health crisis, or is just struggling day to day to maintain a productive quality of life, instead of being afraid, offended, ashamed, or critical, seek to understand more about their illness.
-Find out more about how you support them.
+If you, a family member, friend, co-worker, or some other acquaintance is currently in the throes of a mental health crisis, or is just struggling day to day to maintain a productive quality of life, instead of being afraid, offended, ashamed, or critical, seek to understand more about their disorder.
+Find out more about how you can support them.
 They would rather receive support and understanding than expressions of pity, be the focus of gossip, or someone to be avoided.
 Being a part of a support team for someone with a mental disorder can contribute greatly to a more fulfilling and productive life for the one you care about.
 Join the team!
 Fight stigma!
-Spread the word about the facts of mental illness, and be a part of changing lives.
+Spread the word about the facts, and be a part of changing lives.

 1 Merriam Webster Word Central http://www.wordcentral.com/

 3 surgeongeneral.gov; Surgeon General David Satcher Release of the Mental Health Report http://www.surgeongeneral.gov/about/previous/satcher/speeches/mentalhe.html